 Some men are concerned about the cosmetics and sensation of the penis after circumcision.
 There are some famous and vocal groups that consider circumcision to be a barbaric practice.
 It is certainly true that the penis looks and feels differently after a circumcision, but we consider patient choice to be most important.
 Most studies do not demonstrate worsening of sensation or sexual pleasure after circumcision.
 Additionally, circumcision does not shorten the penis.

 If a patient has unsightly scarring from a previous circumcision, these can also be repaired successfully.

 The decision whether or not to circumcise a newborn is mainly based on cultural and religious traditions.
 Although there are some medical conditions that require circumcision, in general we agree with the view that circumcisions are not medically necessary but rather a choice on the part of parents and family.

 If parents want the circumcision to be done by a Urologist rather than in the hospital by a general practitioner, pediatrician, or obstetrician, this can be done in clinic up to around 3 months of age.

-Dr. Brant is trained and certified as a Mohel, [link to Wikipedia for definition] a designation for someone who has undergone the rigorous training to perform traditional Jewish circumcisions.
+Dr. Brant is trained and certified as a Mohel, a designation for someone who has undergone the rigorous training to perform traditional Jewish circumcisions.